-There’s one moment – one ingredient – I believe that is the only indication you need to know if your blog can be a success.
+There’s one moment – one ingredient – I believe that is the most important indication you need to see to determine if your blog will be a success.

-It’s not traffic or links.
+It’s not traffic or followers.
 It’s not making your first affiliate sale, or signing up your first sponsor.
 It’s not about making your first dollar in any way.

 See if you can guess the ingredient from my story…